jwilkinson1122/custom_addons/pod_administration_encounter/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Administration' activate Encounters.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Administration' activate Encounters.

 Usage
 =====

 #.
-Go to 'Medical / Administration / Encounter'
+Go to 'Podiatry / Administration / Encounter'
 #.
 Click 'Create'
 #.
 Enter the encounter information and click 'Save'